 Fellowship Amount The fellowship students are only required to pay a tuition fee of HK$42,100 for the whole programme of 2023 cohort.
 Application Arrangements The application is by invitation (i.e. Students are required to first obtain an admission offer from the programme before invited to apply for the fellowship.).
 Enquiries Please refer to UGC's website and EdUHK Graduate School's website for more details of the Scheme.
 For enquiries, please contact us on (852) 2948 7153 or by e-mail: firstname.lastname@example.org.
 Additional notes:

 Applicants are required to submit a written proposal and attend the interview and/or presentation (if applicable).

 Applications will be reviewed by the Programme Committee.

 The awardees are required to attend all invited functions related to the fellowship.

 MSocSc(SCM) targets students who plan to pursue careers related to sports coaching and management.
 As a postgraduate programme, applicants are required to have basic knowledge in sports-related subjects or demonstrate outstanding performance at least in one sport before their admission.

 MSocSc(SCM) will provide students with advanced knowledge and practical experiences in sports coaching and management to address the urgent community needs of improving personal health by providing trained professionals.
 It will cover various essential elements, ranging from sports technology, performance analysis, trends and development, basic skills in writing funding proposal, and marketing strategies in sports industry.
 Graduates are expected to pursue a coaching or management career in different sports populations varying from community clients to professional athletes.

 Experiential Learning in Sports Industries

-Full Scholarship for Elite Athletes with Outstanding Performance
+Student Awards for Elite Athletes and Students with Outstanding Academic Performance

 PROGRAMME AIMS AND OBJECTIVES